Fungus-Community-Edition/Fungus-wiki/fungus_docs/coding_standard.md

 We aim to maintain backwards compatibility with each new release (to a reasonable extent).

-- Projects should work correctly after upgrading to a newer %Fungus version.
+- Projects should work correctly after upgrading to a newer Fungus version.
 Minor behavior changes are acceptable.
-- Custom code which uses the %Fungus API should compile without error after upgrading.
+- Custom code which uses the Fungus API should compile without error after upgrading.
 Minor compile errors that are trivial to fix are sometimes acceptable.
-- There are loads of %Fungus tutorial videos and articles on the Internet, so avoid changing the UI too dramatically.
+- There are loads of Fungus tutorial videos and articles on the Internet, so avoid changing the UI too dramatically.
 Small UI tweaks and adding new controls is acceptable.
 - We support Unity 5.0+ so beware of API differences in newer versions.
 If in doubt, install Unity 5.0 and test your changes.

 # Contributing

 We welcome pull requests from everyone.
 By contributing to this project, you agree to abide by the @ref code_of_conduct.
 You also agree that by submitting a pull request for this project, your contribution will be licensed under the [Open Source license] for this project.

-- Fork and clone the %Fungus repo.
+- Fork and clone the Fungus repo.
 - Make sure the tests pass locally (see the project readme for instructions).
 - Make your change.
 Add tests for your change.
 Make the tests pass locally.
 - Push to your fork and submit a pull request.